leiko/marketplace/README.md

 1. Criar a imagem:

-Go to MarketplaceService/docker directory and execute:
+Go to root directory and execute:

-docker build -t marketplace:1.0 .
+docker build -t marketplace:1.0 -f docker/Dockerfile .

 2. To run the docker: